shift-org/shift-docs/docs/CalVue.md

 ## Needed for feature complete:

+TODO:
+  make sure fake event creation cancels some;
+  and features some.

 * show canceled ride status ( on both list and individual events )
   - communicate cancelled events using plain text on the page, plus styles.
+  - what about instead of tags, there's a canceled tag.
+  [ c-event--cancelled ]

 * show featured event/s info and styles